Jai0212/Cash-App-Bias-Busters/README.md

 - **Clean Architecture**:
   The project follows a **Clean Architecture** approach, organizing the system into separate layers such as presentation, business logic, and data access.
 This ensures the application's modularity, maintainability, and scalability.

-  - **Testing**:
+- **Testing:**
   We used **pytest** and **unittest** for unit and integration testing.
-Pytest helps ensure the correctness of the application’s logic by automating tests for backend functionality, database interactions, and model processing.
+Pytest ensures the correctness of the application’s logic by automating tests for backend functionality, database interactions, and model processing.
+Additionally, we used **React Testing Library (RTL)** and **Jest** for frontend testing by mocking data to simulate user interactions and validate component behavior.

 <img width="1006" alt="Tech Stack" src="https://github.com/user-attachments/assets/5bf302d0-cac9-484a-bfc6-5e9845c0b7b9">